 A trigger is something that occurs and makes a person want to go back to their addiction.
 Anything that someone was involved with during their addiction can trigger them to relapse.
 A lot of people suffer from past trauma that lead to their addiction or trauma that occurred during their addiction.
 Suffering from trauma is something that can come up for anyone at any time and could be a trigger to relapse.

-Relapsing can happen at any time.
+Relapse can happen at any time.
 Whether a person has been sober for 10 days or even 10 years.
-Life happens, and everyday people are faced with life when anything can happen.
+Life happens, and everyday people are faced with unexpected situations that cause stress.
 If someone is not fully prepared to deal with certain circumstances that can occur, they can be at risk for relapsing.
 A person could be sober for 10 days and run into someone that they used to get high with and are instantly urging to get high again, or they can get frustrated with a family member who they never get along with and used to get high to ignore the pain and frustration, and at this point in their recovery they don’t know how to deal with that person or situation without getting high.
 Then they relapse instead of looking for other ways to cope with the situation.
 That frustration and the temptation could trigger a person at any time.

 The most common relapse triggers include:

 When a person relapses, it not only affects them but it affects the loved ones who surround that person.
 Relapsing can happen at any time and it can happen multiple times, but there might be a time when it becomes the last time for that person.
-Anytime a person goes back to their addiction, can be the time they overdose and pass.
+Anytime a person goes back to their addiction, can be the time they overdose.
 Although a person may have relapsed multiple times this does not mean it is over for them.
 It is always possible for anyone to receive help.
-It you believe someone you love may have relapsed become aware of the signs and symptoms you may have noticed before when they were using and don’t hesitate to approach them to seek help.
-Call today for any answers to get your loved one help!